The Best RSS Feed Readers for Streamlining the Internet

 Courtesy of Vivaldi

-The Vivaldi web browser, which I've elsewhere called the web's best browser, recently unveiled a built-in RSS reader.
+The Vivaldi web browser, which I've elsewhere called the web's best browser, has a built-in RSS reader.
 The Vivaldi feed reader uses the also-new Vivaldi Mail to display and manage feed items, which end up looking a bit like your email.
 There's no sync to mobile, which is a big limitation for some users, but you can import and export your feeds via an OPML file.

 I really like how Vivaldi handles YouTube videos, which are extracted using a no-cookie URL and displayed inline rather than linking to the video, a small win for privacy.
 Vivaldi also supports podcast subscriptions and offers an embedded player, so you can listen to them in the background while you browse the web.